calculix/CalculiX-Examples/Scripts/README.md

 >
  ```

-For example, the .dat-file might contain these lines:
+For example, the DAT-file might contain these lines:
 ```
 forces (fx,fy,fz) for set NROT and time  0.2000000E-01